Night Raiders (2021 film): Plot

 With Waseese's condition deteriorating, Niska makes the painful decision to surrender her daughter.
-Waseese is sent to a military academy where she and other children endure brutal training and indoctrination.
-Following an escape attempt, Waseese is talent-spotted by a recruiter who intends to send her to the elite Emerson Academy.
+Waseese is sent to a military academy.

-Ten months later, Niska is living in a city apartment, where a man she knows named Randy says he has obtained a way for both of them to become official citizens of the Regime, with all its benefits.
+Ten months later, Waseese and other children endure brutal training and indoctrination at the military academy.
+Niska is living in a city apartment, where a man she knows named Randy says he has obtained a way for both of them to become official citizens of the Regime, with all its benefits.
 While sneaking outside the Academy, Niska is captured by a group of Cree, who have been conducting secret night-time raids to rescue their kidnapped children from the academy.
 The female Cree leader Ida tells Niska about a prophecy of a stranger coming from the north to lead them to a place called Bigstone.
 Ida believes that Niska is that stranger who would lead their children to safety.
 A military operative of Maori descent named Leo who is helping the Cree, asks her what is more important, helping all the Cree children or rescuing her own daughter.
+Niska rebuffs the tribe.

-Niska rebuffs the tribe, returning to the city where there is an epidemic possibly caused by the food packets the drones drop.
+Following an escape attempt, Waseese is talent-spotted by a recruiter who intends to send her to the elite Emerson Academy.
+Niska returns to the city, where there is an epidemic possibly caused by the food packets the drones drop.
 The Regime has ordered a mandatory evacuation of the population.
 Niska meets up with Randy and Roberta and they are forced onto an evacuation bus.
 Following a struggle, Niska and Leo manage to escape Regime forces but Roberta is killed by her son, who has been brainwashed into a soldier.
 Niska convinces Ida and Leo to help rescue her daughter in return for leading the tribe's children to safety in the north.